mainmatter/qunit-dom/API.md

 ### matchesSelector

-Assert that the target selector retrieves only Elements that are also retrieved by compareSelector.
+Assert that the target selector selects only Elements that are also selected by compareSelector.

 #### Parameters